sonda-red/blog/content/about/index.md

 # About

-I'm Kalin Daskalov — a DevOps and Platform Engineer from Sofia, Bulgaria.
-Focused on scalable infrastructure, Kubernetes, and cloud-native tooling.
-I currently work at SAP, where I build secure, production-grade systems that support enterprise-scale workloads.
+I'm Kalin Daskalov — a DevOps Engineer focused on Kubernetes and cloud-native infrastructure, with experience across both startup and enterprise environments.
+At work, I'm gradually building skills in Go-based operator development and SPIFFE/SPIRE for workload identity and security.
+Outside of work, I'm exploring MLOps and AI—particularly how to optimize LLM training and inference on Kubernetes.
+Most of that exploration is documented here.

 Before tech, I came from a very different world — bookbinding and high craft.
-That hands-on, detail-oriented mindset still drives how I approach engineering: with patience, precision, and a builder’s mentality.

-Through Sonda.red, I share my journey as I go deeper into MLOps, GPU workloads, and system-level experimentation, all powered by my Intel-based homelab.
-This is where I think in public—documenting the process.
+My hobby was customizing linux distros since I was 15 and ironically it became my career but at scale.